conradwolfe/conradwolfe.github.io/projects/queue.md

 ## Skills Acquired

-Using Java to perform File i/o, work with queues, and implement a driver and GUI
+This assignment gave me experience using Java to perform File i/o, work with queues, and implement a driver and GUI

 You can find the source code for all my projects in my project's repository on [github](https://github.com/conradwolfe/icsprojects/blob/master/ics_211_20/WolfeConrad20.java).